Organizational theory: Polyphonic organizations

-Theory of the polyphonic organization

-Niels Andersen's research about polyphonic organization arise out of his understanding of the society as functionally differentiated.
+The research of Niels Åkerstrøm Andersen (de) about polyphonic organization arise out of his understanding of the society as functionally differentiated.
 The society is divided into a number of countless social systems; communication systems with their own values and commutative code.
 Niels Andersen is inspired by the German sociologist Niklas Luhmann and his theory about social systems.
 The core element of Luhmann's theory pivots around the problem of the contingency of the meaning.
 In other words, the system theory becomes a theory of communication and how meaning is created within different social systems.

 Niels Anders uses the elements of Luhmann's system theory to describe the differentiation of society and connect that to the evolution of the modern organization.
 According to Andersen, society is functionally differentiated into a wide range of systems with their own binary code.
 The binary codes set some distinctions between a positive and negative value and divide the world in two halves.
 Understandings of the world are made throughout one side of the binary code.
 Andersen says that an organizational system always communicates and creates meaning through a function system (binary code).
 In other words, an organization can only communicate through one side of one binary code at once.

 Throughout history organizations have always used several codes in their communication, but they have always had a primary codification.
 Andersen calls this type of organization a homophonic organization.
 The homophonic organization is no longer exercised in today's society.
 According to Andersen, today we have polyphonic organizations.

 Polyphonic organizations have emerged as a result of the way that the function systems have exploded beyond their organizational forms.

 A polyphonic organization is an organization that is connected to several function systems without a predefined primary function system (multiple binary codifications).
 In other words, the polyphonic organization is an organization that describes itself through many codes.

 Andersen addresses how it can be difficult for companies to plan their communication and action because they have to mediate between many codes at the same time.
 There is no longer a predicted hierarchy of codes and therefore no connection between organizations and specific communication.
 This can also create management challenges for companies because they have to take more factors into account compared to earlier.
 Andersen's view on polyphonic organizations provides a newer way to critically examine modern organization and their communication decisions.